powsybl/powsybl.github.io/pages/documentation/developer/repositories/index.md

 **Committers:** all the [committers](../../../overview/governance.md#members)

 ### powsybl-tutorials
-This [repositories](https://github.com/powsybl/powsybl-tutorials) contains the source code of the different [tutorials](../tutorials/index.md) presented on this website.
+This [repository](https://github.com/powsybl/powsybl-tutorials) contains the source code of the different [tutorials](../tutorials/index.md) presented on this website.

 **Reviewers:** [annetill](https://github.com/annetill)
 **Committers:** all the [committers](../../../overview/governance.md#members)

 ### powsybl-distribution
-This [repositories](https://github.com/powsybl/powsybl-distribution) contains the source code to build a itools distribution in order to use many features developped in this organisation.
+This [repository](https://github.com/powsybl/powsybl-distribution) contains the source code to build a itools distribution in order to use many features developed in this organisation.

 **Reviewers:** [annetill](https://github.com/annetill)
 **Committers:** all the [committers](../../../overview/governance.md#members)